keimochizuki/hsv/README.md

 # hsv package

-A set of R functions to edit avi video files with FFmpeg.
+R package to edit avi video files with FFmpeg.
 For quick starter, see [Quick starter](#quick-starter) section.